Azure-Samples/azure-search-multiple-regions/README.md

 - The primary search service becomes network-isolated (private-only access)
 - Function apps can no longer reach the primary search service
-- Health checks fail because searches cannot be executed
+- Health checks fail because searches can't be executed
 - Front Door detects the unhealthy endpoint and routes 100% traffic to secondary region (westus3)

 This simulates a real Azure AI Search regional failure, not just a function app failure.